rpsreal/LoRa_Ra-02_Arduino/README.md

 # LoRa_Ra-02_Arduino
-Use Ra-02 LoRa module with Arduino
+These are sample codes for LORA communication for the Arduino.
+It works with Semtech SX127x, HopeRF RFM9x, Microchip RN2483 long range, low power transceiver families.

 These examples code is based on RadioHead library so you will need to download the RadioHead library.
 You can do that by visiting the [AirSpayce's Radiohead site](http://www.airspayce.com/mikem/arduino/RadioHead/) For security reasons it is advisable to use the encrypted versions that use Advanced Encryption Standard (AES).
 These examples can be used to communicate with Raspberry Pi through python using examples from this library [rpsreal/pySX127x](https://github.com/rpsreal/pySX127x)

-AI-Thinker module Ra-02:
- - Semtech SX1278 low power long range transceiver
- - 433MHz frequency (420 to 450 MHz range)
- - SPI communication
- - Supply Voltage default 3.3V

-Arduino boad or compatible
- - This boad is 3,3V level and not 5V so to use Arduino Uno or Arduino Pro Mini 5V you have to use a Bi-Directional Logic Level Converter.

- Note: These examples can be used with the RFM95 module but it is necessary to change the frequency in the files.
+ **Note:** These examples can be used with different modules that do not use the 434MHz frequency but it is necessary to change the frequency in the files (#define RF95_FREQ).

 # Setup

- Wiring example with Arduino Pro Mini 3,3V 8MHz
+ Wiring example with Arduino Pro Mini 3,3V 8MHz and AI-Thinker module Ra-02 (Semtech SX1278 433MHz frequency)

  ![wiring_img](./wiring.png)